Allegory of the cave: Departure from the cave

-Socrates then supposes that the prisoners are released.
+Socrates then supposes that the prisoners are forcefully released.
 A freed prisoner would look around and see the fire.
 The light would hurt his eyes and make it difficult for him to see the objects casting the shadows.
 If he were told that what he is seeing is real instead of the other version of reality he sees on the wall, he would not believe it.
 In his pain, Socrates continues, the freed prisoner would turn away and run back to what he is accustomed to (that is, the shadows of the carried objects).
 The light "... would hurt his eyes, and he would escape by turning away to the things which he was able to look at, and these he would believe to be clearer than what was being shown to him".

 Socrates continues: "Suppose... that someone should drag him... by force, up the rough ascent, the steep way up, and never stop until he could drag him out into the light of the sun".
 The prisoner would be angry and in pain, and this would only worsen when the radiant light of the sun overwhelms his eyes and blinds him.

 "Slowly, his eyes adjust to the light of the sun.
 First he can see only shadows.
 Gradually he can see the reflections of people and things in water and then later see the people and things themselves.
 Eventually, he is able to look at the stars and moon at night until finally he can look upon the sun itself (516a)".
 Only after he can look straight at the sun "is he able to reason about it" and what it is (516b).
 (See also Plato's analogy of the Sun, which occurs near the end of The Republic, Book VI.)